Boulder Station

 Other Notes: The race book is in the room next to the sports book, but they are open to each other.
 So, if you love sports and your spouse loves racing, you will be separate but can keep blowing each other kisses.
 This is an enormous race and sports book, but that doesn't necessarily mean it's worth a visit.
 The place can be kind of depressing when it's empty.

-Number of Tables: Nine.
+Number of Tables: Eleven.
 We can't think of anything to add since there is nothing funny about the number nine.

-Comfort of Chairs: Average chairs with cloth backs and only marginal amounts of stains, a few of which are ours.
-It's all remodeled so it's a bit nicer than it once was.
+Comfort of Chairs: Average chairs with leather backs and only marginal amounts of stains, a few of which are ours.
+They are pretty much below average, partially because they don't roll.

 Closed Room or Open to Casino?
 The room has a glass window but it's too low to keep out noise.
 But, the glass check out the bright lights and people walking by on those occasions when you decide to fold early in the hand.